pgorman/dangerjaunt/minirules.md

 #### 2. Conjure Elemental ####

-The caster summons a 16 HD elemental, and binds it to his command.
+The magic-user summons a 16 HD elemental, and binds it to his command.
 Each type of elemental may only be summoned once per day.
 The elemental obeys only while the caster concentrates;
 even momentary loss of concentration unleashes the elemental on a murderous rampage.